midibox/mios32/apps/examples/cv_autotune/README.txt

 could be implemented.

-frq_meter.c provides a frequency measurement function which uses a capture/compare channel of the STM32 (available at J5B.A0) to deterime the frequency of the VCO.
+frq_meter.c provides a frequency measurement function which uses a capture/compare channel of microcontroller to determine the frequency of the VCO. o MBHP_CORE_STM32 module: capture input at J5B.A4 (pin PA0) used o MBHP_CORE_LPC17 module: capture input at J18 (pin 0.4) used

-See schematics/comparator_circuit.pdf for details, and schematics/comparator_waveforms.jpg for the expected waveform.
+See schematics/comparator_circuit*.pdf for details, and schematics/comparator_waveforms.jpg for the expected waveform.

 The VCO is controlled by an AOUT module (by default: AOUT_NG, Channel #1)